John Romero: 1990s: id Software and first-person shooters

+1996–2000: Ion Storm and Daikatana

-Romero later co-founded Ion Storm in Dallas, Texas with id co-worker Tom Hall, where he designed and produced Daikatana.
-This ambitious first-person shooter was announced in 1997 with a release date for the Christmas shopping season of that year.
+Romero co-founded Ion Storm in Dallas, Texas with another id co-founder, Tom Hall, where he designed and produced the first-person shooter Daikatana.
+It was announced in 1997 with a release date for the Christmas shopping season of that year.
 However, this release date slipped repeatedly in the coming months, and the game began to accrue negative press.
-In Spring 2010, Gamesauce featured Romero on its cover and contained an in-depth interview with Romero written by Brenda Brathwaite.
+In 2010, Gamesauce featured Romero on its cover and contained an in-depth interview with Romero written by Brenda Brathwaite.
 In the interview, Romero publicly apologized for the infamous Daikatana advertisement.
 In particular, a 1997 advertisement boasting "John Romero's About To Make You His Bitch....Suck it down" caused controversy in the press and public.

 The massive pre-hype for the game and the subsequent delays (it was not released until April 2000) were compounded by the poor reviews the game received when it was finally complete.
-Upon release, Daikatana was critically panned and appeared on numerous "top 10 worst games" listings.
-During this time, Romero was rumored to have been killed and a photograph of his corpse with a bullet wound was also spread through the Internet; Romero himself later stated that the picture was taken for the magazine Texas Monthly, and that "maybe he shouldn't have taken it".
-Romero departed with Tom Hall immediately after the release of Hall's Anachronox game and the subsequent closing of the Dallas Ion office.
+Daikatana was panned and appeared on numerous "top 10 worst games" listings.
+During this time, Romero was rumored to have been killed and a photograph of his corpse with a bullet wound was also spread through the Internet.
+The picture was taken for the magazine Texas Monthly.
+In 2001, Romero and Hall departed after the release of Hall's Anachronox game and the subsequent closing of the Dallas Ion office.